rahulkarda/rahulkarda/README.md

 You can also find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3]. website -->

-🌱 I’m currently learning React,NextJS
+🌱 I’m currently learning React, NextJS

-👯 I’m looking to collaborate on a project/app
+👯 I’m looking to collaborate on different projects

 👨‍💻 All of my projects are available at [my website](https://rahulkarda.netlify.app)

 📝 I actively post on LinkedIn [![LinkedIn][3.2]][3]

-💬 Ask me about React, NextJS, NodeJS, and APIs
+👀 Ask me about React, NextJS, NodeJS, and APIs

 📫You can reach me at rahulkarda2002@gmail.com